jibbajaaba/pool-boys/docs/pools_api.md

         }
     ```

-* Response: An indication of success or failure
+* Response: An object of a pool
 * Response shape (JSON):
     ```json
           {